Opinion | Joe Biden is clearly failing as an entertainer

 What about “accountability”?
 Shouldn’t he have to answer tough questions?
 Absolutely.
 And sometimes that happens in impromptu back-and-forth with reporters or in longer interviews, but not always.
 In fact, the more skilled a president is at performance, the better he can handle tough questioning without deviating from his preferred message.

-And that’s only only one form of accountability.
+And that’s only one form of accountability.
 For instance, we all have an interest in scrutinizing the implementation of the American Rescue Plan — whether the money is getting to those who need it, if waste and fraud are being avoided, and so on.
 There are different ways to learn about that; quizzing the president is one way, but we’ll also need dogged, time-consuming reporting.

-Yet it’s often the tenor of the president’s interactions with reporters that convinces people he’s being held accountable: If they’re questioning him aggressively, even with apparent hostility, that looks like accountability, even if it often doesn’t get us very far.
+Yet it’s often the tenor of the president’s interactions with reporters that convinces people he’s being held accountable: If they’re questioning him aggressively, even with apparent hostility, it looks like accountability, even if it often doesn’t get us very far.

-Cornyn (and plenty of other Republicans) would like us to believe that because Biden is not always the most compelling public presence, that means he isn’t “in charge” of the substantive part of his job.
+Cornyn (and plenty of other Republicans) would like us to believe that because Biden is not always the most compelling public presence, he isn’t “in charge” of the substantive part of his job.
 Which, when you think about it, is ridiculous.
-Are we supposed to conclude that if Biden gives a meandering answer to a reporter’s question, then that means White House staff are ignoring his instructions and decisions while some nefarious Rasputin is pulling his strings?
+Are we supposed to conclude that if Biden gives a meandering answer to a reporter’s question, it means White House staff are ignoring his instructions and decisions while some nefarious Rasputin is pulling his strings?

 The reporters themselves certainly prefer a president who is more accessible, as Trump was; he was happy to talk to them (or yell at them) on nearly a daily basis.
 Those interactions were entertaining, and often produced stories when Trump said something controversial or offensive.
 Which made the reporters’ jobs easier, but didn’t necessarily make the public more informed.

 But we were certainly more entertained.
 And that’s what has truly changed this year: You may like Biden more than Trump, but you can’t say he’s more entertaining.
-Trump was a showman, who approached his presidency like a four-season run on reality TV.
+Trump was a showman who approached his presidency like a four-season run on reality TV.
 No goal was more important to him than keeping the audience tuned in, and he found a variety of means to do it.

 That made for lots of attention-grabbing stories, as did the relentless leaking from Trump staffers desperate to tell reporters that somebody else was to blame for the chaos and incompetence of his White House.
 Biden and his staff just don't make as much news.